ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 his account and my niece's.
 It is Mr. Wickham's intention to go into the regulars; and among his former friends, there are still some who are able and willing to assist him in the army.
-He has the promise of an ensigncy in General ----'s regiment, now quartered in the North.
+He has the promise of an ensigncy in General  --  -- 's regiment, now quartered in the North.
 It is an advantage to have it so far from this part of the kingdom.
 He promises fairly; and I hope among different people, where they may each have a character to preserve, they will both be more prudent.
 I have